hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - very efficient slicing
 - dealing with raw bytes (e.g. web servers)
 - dealing with C FFI
-- storing non-unicode encodings e.g. via a newtype wrapper
+- storing non-Unicode encodings e.g. via a newtype wrapper
 - fast parsers, see the excellent blog post from Chris Done on [Fast Haskell: Competing with C at parsing XML](https://chrisdone.com/posts/fast-haskell-c-parsing-xml/)

 Not so useful for:

-- dealing with unicode or human readable text
+- dealing with Unicode or human readable text
 - dealing with lots of small byte sequences

 Lazy variants, again, are useful for streaming and incremental processing, as the strict variant requires the whole content to be in memory.